Aditya0603/OutlookCalendar-iOS/README.md

 Could not start with UIUnit test cases, as there is a learning curve for me in that, but I have started looking into how to implement
 UIUnit test cases.

+# Update

+Added Just for testing the locking beahviour
+Called eventManager objstoreEvents from two diff threads at same time first from Main thread(ex. in App delegate) made the first thread sleep for 20 secs but call from other thread only comes after first thread has woken up and released the lock